viamrobotics/docs/docs/manage/CLI.md

    * `org-id` is your organization ID.
 You can find your organization ID on your organization's **Settings** page in [the Viam App](https://app.viam.com/).
    * `key-name` is an optional name for your API key.
 If omitted, a name will be auto-generated based on your login info and the current time.

-The command will return both a `key id` and a `key value`; you will need both to authenticate using `viam login api-key`
+The command will return a `key id` and a `key value`; you will need both to authenticate using `viam login api-key`

 {{% alert title="Important" color="note" %}}
 Secure these key values safely.
-Authenticating using your organization API key gives full write access to your organization, including to all robots within it.
+Authenticating using an organization API key gives full write access to your organization, including to all robots within it.
 {{% /alert %}}

 Once created, you can then use the organization API key to authenticate future CLI sessions.